Evidence-Based

 Stage 3: Follow-up Application

-You decide whether or not you want follow-up sessions and how many you want.
-Research has shown that follow-up sessions support the maintenance of gains made in therapy.
 The objectives are to fine-tune what you have learned, to coach you in developing new ways of connecting and dealing with issues as needed, and to receive support and encouragement on your new and more happy relationship journey.

 If you wish to take up this offer, there are two types of follow-up services.
 One follows the Gottman Method evidence-based recommendation, which involves four 60 or 90 minutes sessions at 6, 12, 18 and 24 months after the end of the main application of therapy.